morellexf13/vite-boilerplate/README.md

 <img alt='Website' src="./src/assets/screenshots/login.png" />

-Tuto is the short of Tutorial and the best/easier way to start creating a SPA using the latest versions of the best frameworks out there! 🤩

 <br>

+Create a cutting-edge website using the latest technologies available.
+Vue Bolt, an all-inclusive solution, will provide you with essential features such as framework integration, state management, routing, API communication, unit testing, and much more.

-## 👨🏻‍🏫 Basic topics
+## 👨🏻‍🏫 Learn More

 - [What is Vue?](https://vuejs.org/guide/introduction.html#what-is-vue)
 - [Single-File Components](https://vuejs.org/guide/introduction.html#single-file-components)